redhat-cip/dci-openshift-agent/README.md

 ### Operator configuration

-For some operators, the agent support the operand creation by setting to `true` specific flags.
+For some operators, the agent supports the operand creation by setting to `true` specific flags.
 See `enable_<operator>` variables above.
 Also, the operator configuration can be executed as part of a run during the `hooks/install.yml` phase.

 ## Install all operators from a catalog